leandro-alba/dora3/README.md

 # dora3
-Dora is a social Question and Anwswer web app, where users post questions and other users answer them.
+Dora is a social Question and Answer web app, where users post questions and other users answer them.
 But why use Dora?
 Unlike other web app where you are blocked from viewing their content unless you sign up, Dora lets everyone access its content without making an account!
 However if users want to add a question or answer somone elses question then they will need to make an account.
 (Dora is currently in its 3rd evolution)

 **link to project:** no live demo yet